-Sriracha sauce production suspended due to climate crisis
+Sriracha hot sauce production suspended due to climate crisis

 The hot sauce company reportedly doesn’t have enough chili peppers due to “weather conditions”

-Hot sauce fans have something to get spicy about — sriracha hot sauce cravings may be put on hold until September.
+Hot sauce fans have something to get spicy about — sriracha cravings may be put on hold until September.

 In an April letter, Huy Fong Foods, the makers of the hot sauce, announced that they are experiencing a shortage of chili peppers due to “weather conditions.”